nuxeo/nuxeo-mqueues/nuxeo-mqueues-importer/README.md

 This module provides integration of MQueue with Nuxeo:

-- Define Kafka access via Nuxeo contribution.
+- You can defines Kafka access via Nuxeo contribution.
-- The producer/consumer pattern is adapted to do mass import document via automation.
+- The producer/consumer pattern is adapted to do document mass import, it is exposed as automation operations.
 - Computations are used to provide an alternative WorkManager implementation.

 ## Warning